MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/dc-locator-changes.md

 - **DNS-based discovery**: This mode is based on domain controller advertisement via DNS.

   Domain controllers register various SRV records in DNS.
 Examples include records that represent key capabilities (Key Distribution Center or Global Catalog) or records that describe locality (Active Directory site records).
-Clients query DNS for the appropriate SRV records and then ping those servers by using User Datagram Protocol (UDP)-based Lightweight Directory Access Protocol (LDAP) pings.
+Clients query DNS for the appropriate SRV records and then ping those servers by using UDP-based LDAP pings.

   This mode is supported only when you use DNS domain names.
 This mode is supported with Windows 2000 and later domain controllers.
 Windows 2000 and later clients prefer this mode, but they can fall back to the other mode under some circumstances.